Meharab/meharab.github.io/README.md

+# Crypto Dev NFT Collection Minting DApp - [view](https://crypto-devs-collections-interface-kfdn.vercel.app/)
+This dapp is built on the Ethereum network.
+In this dapp user can mint unique Crypto Dev NFT for 0.01 ether during public sale.
+But if the user is whitelisted then that user can mint before the public sale. because there are only 20 unique ERC721 nft available.
+The duration of pre sale is 5 minutes before public sale strats.

+### Tech Stack:
+Solidity, OpenZeppelin, Hardhat, Ether.js, JS, React.js, Quicknode, Next.js etc.

+### Features:
+* Users can mint an NFT by paying 0.01 ether for each in public sale.
+* Users can sell/but/transfer his NFT in any open marketplace platform that supports ERC721.
+* Users who are in white list, they can mint 1 NFT before public sale.

 # Initial Coin Offering (ICO) DApp - [view](https://ico-interface-emag.vercel.app/)
 This dapp is built on the Ethereum network.
-In this dapp user can First mint ERC-20 token for 0.001 ether.
+In this dapp user can mint ERC-20 token for 0.001 ether.
 But if the user have Crypto Dev NFT (ERC721) then they can clain 10 token for each for free.

 ### Tech Stack:
 Solidity, OpenZeppelin, Hardhat, Ether.js, JS, React.js, Quicknode etc.